-- Director Debit are the preferred methods of payment - Direct deposit or EFPTOS are available as other methods of payment. - EFTPOS Machine is available at the centre for debit or credit cards. - We do not accept CASH for the safety of your children.
-No cash is kept on the premises.
+- Direct Debit are the default methods of payment - Direct deposit or EFPTOS are available as other methods of payment, with arrangement. - We do not accept CASH, No cash is kept on the premises.

 Bank details for direct deposit are as follows: